-3.2.1 Remove existing cable to be relocated and install cable such that the optical and mechanical characteristics of the fiber are not degraded.
-Do not violate the minimum bend radius or the maximum tension, both during and after installation.

-3.2.2 Before any cable installation is performed, provide the engineer with four copies or an electronic copy, as required by the engineer, of the cable manufacturer's recommended maximum pulling tensions for each cable size.
+- 3.2.1 The ITS and network devices located within the project limits are a crucial part of the traffic operation system for this area.
+It is imperative that the network downtime be kept to a minimum when adding, removing, or modifying any existing ITS and network devices.
+This may require the contractor to perform work that will affect existing network devices during nighttime and/or weekend hours, at the discretion of the Engineer.
+Allowable timeframes for this work will be subject to the need for ITS devices in the area to be used to manage other traffic impacting work zones. - 2.2.2 In case of fiber optic cable replacement, all new fiber cable must be installed, spliced, terminated and go online before removing the old cable. - 3.2.3 Remove existing cable to be relocated and install cable such that the optical and mechanical characteristics of the fiber are not degraded.
+Do not violate the minimum bend radius or the maximum tension, both during and after installation. - 3.2.4 Before any cable installation is performed, provide the engineer with four copies or an electronic copy, as required by the engineer, of the cable manufacturer's recommended maximum pulling tensions for each cable size.
 These pulling tensions shall be specified for pulling from the cable's outer jacket.
 Also, provide a list of the minimum allowable cable bending radius and the cable manufacturer's approved pulling lubricants.
-Only those lubricants approved by the cable manufacturer will be permitted.

-3.2.3 If the cable is pulled by mechanical means, use a clutch device to ensure the allowable pulling tension is not exceeded.
+Only those lubricants approved by the cable manufacturer will be permitted. - 3.2.5 If the cable is pulled by mechanical means, use a clutch device to ensure the allowable pulling tension is not exceeded.
 Also, attach a strain gauge to the pulling line at the cable exit location, and at a sufficient distance from the take-up device, such that the strain gauge can be read throughout the entire cable pulling operation.

-3.2.4 Do not leave the let-off reel unattended during a pull, in order to minimize the chance of applying excess force, center pull, or back feeding.
+3.2.6 Do not leave the let-off reel unattended during a pull, in order to minimize the chance of applying excess force, center pull, or back feeding.